Operational connection between predictability and entanglement in entanglement swapping from partially entangled pure states

 where $C_{re}(\rho_A) := S_{vn}(\rho_{A diag}) - S_{vn}(\rho_{A})$ is the relative entropy of quantum coherence, with $\rho_{A diag}$ being the diagonal part of $\rho_{A}$, $P_{vn}(\rho_A) = \log_{2}d_{A} - S_{vn}(\rho_{A diag})$ is the corresponding bone-fide predictability measure and $S_{vn}(\rho_A) = - \Tr \rho_A \log_2 \rho_A$ is the von Neumann entropy, which is an entanglement monotone.
 Besides, the first order approximation of Eq. (\ref{eq:ccr1}) was also obtained in Ref. \cite{Marcos}, and it is the CCR based on the linear entropy: $C_{hs}(\rho_A) + P_{l}(\rho_A) + S_{l}(\rho_A) = (d_A - 1)/d_A$, where $C_{hs}(\rho_A)$ is Hilbert-Schmidt quantum coherence \cite{Baumgratz}, $P_{l}(\rho_A) := (d_{A}-1)/d_{A} - S_{l}(\rho_{A diag})$ and $S_l(\rho_A) = 1 - \Tr \rho^2_A$.
 Besides, the predictability measure together with an entanglement monotone can be considered as a measure of path distinguishability in an interferometer, as recently discussed in Refs. \cite{Qureshi, Wayhs}.
 As well, the CCR given by Eq. (\ref{eq:ccr1}) has several interesting properties that were explored recently in the literature: it is intrinsically connected to the notion of realism defined by Bilobran and Angelo \cite{Bilobran}, as shown in Ref. \cite{Jonas}; together with the CCR based on the linear entropy, it is invariant by global unitary operations, which implies that it is preserved under unitary evolution and it is invariant under Lorentz transformations \cite{CCRin}, which by its turn made possible the extension of the validity of the CCRs to curved spacetimes \cite{CCRcst}.

 Another remarkable aspect of Eq. (\ref{eq:ccr1}) is that both quantum coherence and quantum entanglement are properties of quantons that can be used as resources for tasks in Quantum Information and Quantum Computation.
-This motivated us \cite{Predres} to put forward a quantum resource theory of predictability by relating the predictability of a given state with reference to an observable $X$ with quantum coherence with reference to observables mutually unbiased (MU) to $X$ of the state obtained from a non-revealing von Neumann measurement of $X$ as well as identifying its free states, free operations and resource states together with resource measures, in which $P_{vn}(\rho_A)$ and $P_l(\rho_A)$ are examples.
-In this manuscript, we give another step in this direction and report an operational interpretation of predictability using a well known protocol of quantum information and relating the predictability of the pre-measurement one-qubit state with the probability of obtaining the maximally entangled component of the post-measurement state.
+This motivated us to put forward a quantum resource theory of predictability \cite{Predres}, by relating the predictability of a given state with reference to an observable $X$ with quantum coherence with reference to observables mutually unbiased (MU) to $X$ of the state obtained from a non-revealing von Neumann measurement of $X$ as well as identifying its free states, free operations and resource states together with resource measures, in which $P_{vn}(\rho_A)$ and $P_l(\rho_A)$ are examples and can be seen as a way of quantifying how much the probability distribution expressed by the diagonal elements of $\rho_A$ differs from the uniform probability distribution.
+In this manuscript, we give another step in this direction and report an operational connection between predictability and entanglement using a well known protocol of quantum information and relating the predictability of the pre-measurement one-qubit state with the probability of obtaining the maximally entangled component of the post-measurement state.
 To do this we use the protocol of entanglement swapping from initially partially entangled pure states.